Article extracted from a workshop & book called:

 ... questions were asked to stimulate active participation.

-... and the concept of Association and Disassociation
+NLP Anchoring Technique - ... and the concept of Association and Dis-association (Dissociation)

 I have used the word association quite freely.
 Now I am going to use it more specifically and link it together with a new term, the anchor or anchoring.